The Importance of a Good Password

-- Don't append a number at the end, ie. avoid password1; instead use pas4sword.
+- Don't append a number at the end, add one within.

 - Use a non-Latin alphabet and non-English words if you can.

-But remember: Creating a good, random password and then use variations of it on different sites undoes the whole effort!
-For more on that, read on.
+But remember: Creating a great password and then using variations of it on different sites undoes the whole effort!

 Why should my Exodus password be different than any other password?

-Actually, all your passwords should be different between them, as we discussed, but for now let's focus on your Exodus password.
+Actually, all your passwords should be different, as we discussed, but for now let's focus on your Exodus password.

-- If in Step 4 of the backup process you choose to receive the email backup link, your password is what decrypts that backup link.
+For those with earlier version of Exodus who created an encrypted email backup link, your password is the decryption key.
 This means that whoever has access to your backup link and your password can restore your wallet on any computer and access your funds.

 This makes it clear why your Exodus password needs to be unique.
-In the first case, if your password is the same as your email or Facebook password, then whoever knows that can simply open Exodus and send your money to themselves.
+If your password is the same as your email or Facebook password, then whoever knows that can simply open Exodus and send your money to themselves.
 And remember: Blockchain transactions are irreversible.

-The second case is admittedly the most important one.
-The backup link in your email is worthless on its own, only with the password can it give access to your funds.
-Unfortunately, though, online services get hacked all the time and login information stored on their servers, like emails and passwords, falls in the hands of the hackers.
+Additionally, the email backup link is worthless on its own, only the password enables the link to grant access to your funds.
+Unfortunately, though, online services get hacked all the time and login information stored on their servers, like emails and passwords, falls into the hands of the hackers.

-Exodus does not store any of your private information, which is why we can't recover your password, so if our servers were to get hacked the hackers would find nothing.
+Exodus does not store any of your private information, which is why we can't recover your password.
+If our servers were to get hacked, the hackers would find nothing.

 The Chrome password manager conundrum

-Google Chrome has a feature that asks you if you want to save your login credentials for the various sites you visit and automatically fill them in every time after that.
-It works like a password manager, but not as good.
-Because the thing is that whoever has access to your Google account can see all these passwords stored by Chrome plain as day!
-So, if your Gmail account was to be compromised then the threat would become way bigger, not only to Exodus but to all your accounts.
+Google Chrome has a feature that asks if you want to save your login credentials for the various sites you visit to automatically fill them in.
+It works like a password manager, but not as secure.
+Because whoever has access to your Google account can see all your passwords stored by Chrome plain as day!
+If your Gmail account is compromised and you're saving all your passwords with Google Chrome then all your online accounts are at risk.